 I often share this story in the workplace when helping other people recognise that leadership isn’t defined by a symbol, a title or a structure.
 Being a leader exists in our own hearts and minds because we choose to behave in a certain way, to help others accomplish stuff they’re not achieved before and exceed their own expectations.

-‘Live, learn, lead’ is an obvious mantra that most people will talk about, but I’m passionately curious about how many of us choose to be daring and live this everyday of our lives.
+‘Live, learn, lead’ is a mantra that people will talk about, but I’m passionately curious about how many of us choose to be daring and live this every day of our lives.